Truck Inspection Checklist

 What is a Truck Inspection?

 A truck inspection, also known as DOT inspection or DOT truck inspection, is conducted by the Department of Transportation, requiring all commercial motor vehicles (CMV) weighing more than 10,000 pounds to be evaluated in order to ensure that vehicle parts and accessories are safe and in good working condition.
-All CMV owners can prepare for and ace DOT inspections by performing regular checks with the use of heavy inspection checklists.
+Meeting the truck inspection requirements of the U.S. Department of Transportation (DOT) and similar agencies maintains the excellent performance and safety of these heavy vehicles.

 What is Checked Using a Truck Inspection Checklist?